collimator-ai/examples/car-suspension/readme.md

 <table>
 <td><img src="https://user-images.githubusercontent.com/44644848/171918909-ca34ceca-8d40-4293-ab00-270818c6a868.jpg"  width=400/></td>
 <td><p><h1>Car Suspension Design</h1></p>

-<p>Design and optimize a car's suspension system using Collimator</p>
+Design and optimize a car's suspension system using [Collimator](https://www.collimator.ai/)

 </table>

 ## Objective
 Modeling and simulating the relationship between a car's mass and it's suspension in order to gain a stable experience in spite of road interferance.

 ## Project Description
 We begin by modeling the simple spring to see how it behaves.
-Then we increased the complexity of our system step by step to simulate the relationship between the control force and displacement of the car and suspension system masses.
+Then we increased the complexity of our system step by step to [simulate](https://www.collimator.ai/products/simulate) the relationship between the control force and displacement of the car and suspension system masses.
 We then add a PID controller in order to stabalize the system.

 <ul>
 <li><h3><a href="https://www.collimator.ai/tutorials/car-suspension-design" target="_blank" >Project Walkthrough</a></h3></li>